Five Ks: Kara

 The Sikhs were commanded by Guru Gobind Singh at the Baisakhi Amrit Sanchar in 1699 to wear an iron bracelet called a Kara at all times.
 The kara is a constant reminder that whatever a person does with their hands has to be in keeping with the advice given by the Guru.
 The kara is an iron/steel circle to symbolize God as never-ending.
 It is a symbol of permanent bonding to the community, of being a link in the chain of Khalsa Sikhs (the word for link is Kari).

 The kara should be of a cheap metal, such as iron or steel, to show equality and so that nobody can be shown as more important than anybody else with the material of their kara.

-Kachhera
+Kachera

-A Sikh wearing Kachera, after taking bath in the holy (perceived) water tank (Sarovar) at Golden Temple Amritsar.
+A Sikh wearing Kachera, after taking bath in the holy water tank (Sarovar) at Golden Temple Amritsar.